bryanrtboy/videoselector/README.md

 This project uses a Raspberry Pi 3 as a server/controller to play videos on 5 client Pi's connected via a WIFI network.
 This set of python scripts is running on the server.
 The server is hooked up to a rotary encoder and two buttons.
 The rotary dial allows the user to scroll through 3D models rendered on screen, a button is then used to make a selection.
 Once the button is pressed, a video on one of the client machines starts up.
 The second button shuts down all of the clients, and then the server.

+The script could be altered to accept keyboard commands and not use any GPIO hardware.
+To do so, set the 'counter' variable to the value -1 with the left arrow key, +1 with the right this would scroll the models left to right.
+Use a key press to set READBUTTON to True in order to make the selection.
+READKNOB is probably not needed, that is used to poll the hardware at a reasonable rate, rather than the 60 FPS of the display loop.

+The most difficult part of this project was setting up automatic login from the server to the clients.
+Notes on how I did that are below.

 ### Server dependencies
 The following should be installed on the server Pi:
 - [Paralell-SSH](http://parallel-ssh.readthedocs.io/en/latest/index.html) for connecting to the clients